Migrate MySQL 5.0 to 5.1

-You may wish to use the the process we describe in the How-to article: How to backup your MySQL database with phpMyAdmin.
+You may wish to use the the process described in the How-to article: How to backup your MySQL database with phpMyAdmin.

-You should be able to use the PHPmyAdmin Database Management Interface to handle imports for databases which are less than 16MB in size without issue.
-There may be times where you need to import more than 16MB of data, in which case you should follow the directions in the Cloud Sites FAQ.
+As needed, use the steps in the article, PHPmyAdmin Database Management Interface to handle imports for databases which are less than 16MB in size without issue.
+If you are importing more than 16MB of data, use the directions in the Cloud Sites FAQ.

 Rename the config file back to its original name without the .mig extension.
 Assuming your new user information is valid, the site should begin processing against the new database in the same manner as before.